Hilary Mantel on the secrets of successful historical fiction

 There’s so much I want to do, ancient and modern.
 But with Thomas Cromwell’s story still to complete, I am fully occupied.
 Luckily for me, I know less every day; I am more enthralled and creatively baffled than when I began the trilogy 10 years ago.

-Hilary Mantel won the Man Booker Prize for Fiction for Wolf Hall and Bring Up the Bodies (2009 and 2012, both Fourth Estate), the first female British author to win the award twice.
-She is working on the final part of her Cromwell trilogy, The Mirror and the Light, confirmed to be released in March 2020.
+The late Hilary Mantel won the Man Booker Prize for Fiction for Wolf Hall and Bring Up the Bodies (2009 and 2012, both Fourth Estate), the first female British author to win the award twice.
+The final part of her Cromwell trilogy, The Mirror and the Light, was released in March 2020 and is among the novels longlisted for the 2020 Booker Prize